ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/6-Build-Android-Chat-App.md

 <path_to_android_ndk> is the root for the NDK, which is usually under ~/Library/Android/sdk/ndk/XX.Y.ZZZZZ for macOS, and contains NOTICE and README.md.
 Make sure you can confirm <path_to_android_ndk>/build/cmake/android.toolchain.cmake is available for CMake to cross-compile.
 {{% /notice %}}

 3. (Optional) If you need to use tiktoken as the tokenizer (for LLaMA 3), set `EXECUTORCH_USE_TIKTOKEN=ON` and CMake will use it as the tokenizer.
-If you run other models like LLaMA 2, skip this skip.
+If you run other models like LLaMA 2, skip this step.

     ``` bash
     export EXECUTORCH_USE_TIKTOKEN=ON # Only for LLaMA3